EPDM Roofing: Facts and Guidelines

 Due to its molecular stability, its exceptional resistance to UV radiation, and its non-reactivity in the presence of corrosive environmental substances such as water, acids, and ozone, the sheets of EPDM that make up a roof’s field membrane can remain functional for over 50 years.

-When an EPDM roof reaches the end of its service life, it’s almost always due to the failure of a part of the roof system other than the field membrane material itself.
+When a rubber roof reaches the end of its service life, it’s almost always due to the failure of a part of the roof system other than the field membrane material, which tends to be the last to go.

 Things that Damage EPDM Rubber Membranes